godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 .. image:: img/introduction_editor.png

-The team strives to offer a complete game creation package with a consistent user experience.
+The team strives to offer a feature-rich game editor with a consistent user experience.
 While there is always room for improvement, the user interface keeps getting refined.

 Of course, if you prefer, you can work with external programs.
 We officially support importing 3D scenes designed in Blender_ and maintain plugins to code in